Mystery Shopper Beware: Here’s How to Avoid Falling for a Scam

-Reputable mystery shopping companies don’t use recruiters, hide their jobs from applicants or require special search tools to find.
+Legitimate companies don’t hide their jobs from applicants or require special search tools to find.

 The “Oddly Specific Invitation” Scam

-The AARP, which tracks all kinds of scammers through the its Fraud Watch Network, says fake mystery shopping gigs have been around for a while.
+The AARP, which tracks all kinds of scammers through the Fraud Watch Network, reports that fake mystery shopping gigs have been around for a while.

-“One way the scammers found many of their victims during the recession was through job boards where people could post their resumes,” says Amy Nofziger, regional director for the AARP Foundation.
+“One way the scammers found many of their victims during the recession was through job boards where people could post their resumes,” said Amy Nofziger, regional director for the AARP Foundation.

 The “Make $9,000 a Month!”
 Scam

 You know we love mystery shopping here at The Penny Hoarder HQ, even when we kind of accidentally fail at it.